Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

      - slicing ->  using index from 0 to n (where n is not considered , n-1 is endpoint)
      - slicing ->  -ve index used from -1 to -n (when last character is to be obtained & length is unknown)
      - slicing ->  slicing done using skip value  ( [l : m : n])
+     - len(string) -> returns length of string
+     - string.endswith(' ') -> returns with True or False if it ends with same character
+     - string.count(' ') -> returns count of any letter or word
+     - string.find(' ')  -> returns index of any letter or word and if not present then -1
+     - string.replace(old,new) -> replacing of words

+*   Escape Characters :
+     - \t -> tab space
+     - \n -> new line

   ### NOTE :